HSAFoundation/HSA-Conformance-Tests-PRM/docs/HsaPrmConformance.md

 ## Building test suite

-HSA PRM Conformance test suite uses [CMake](http://www.cmake.org/).
-The following dependencies need to be made available before the build:
+HSA Conformance test suite uses [CMake](http://www.cmake.org/).
+The following tools and sources should be available before the build:

 - `HSAIL-Tools` can be obtained from HSA github repository. `HSAIL-Tools-PATH` needs to be set to point to it.
 - HSA Runtime and Finalizer extension includes.
 These can be obtained from HSA github repository as well. `HSA-Runtime-Inc-PATH` needs to be set to point to directory with `hsa.h`. `HSA-Runtime-Ext-PATH` needs to be set to point to directory with `hsa_ext_finalize.h`.